panzerdp/dmitripavlutin.com/content/posts/083-compare-objects/index.md

 [Try the demo.](https://jsfiddle.net/dmitri_pavlutin/71rozs4h/)

-This time, even `hero1` and `hero2` having the same content, `shallowEqual(hero1, hero2)` returns `false`.
+This time, even `hero1` and `hero2` have the same content, `shallowEqual(hero1, hero2)` returns `false`.

 The nested objects `hero1.address` and `hero2.address` are different object instances.
-Thus the shallow equality considers `hero1.address` and `hero2.address` to be not equal.
+Thus shallow equality considers `hero1.address` and `hero2.address` to be not equal.

-Fortuntately, the deep equality correctly compares the objects containing other objects.
+Fortunately, the deep equality correctly compares the objects containing other objects.
 Let's see how it works.

 ## 4. Deep equality

-The deep equality is similar to the shallow equality, but with one difference.
+Deep equality is similar to shallow equality, but with one difference.
 During the object check, if the compared values are objects, then a recursive equality check is performed on these nested objects.

 Let's see an implementation of deep equality check: